-Jose Calletano de la Trenidad HUESCA and Josefa Rodriguez had at least fourr sons and two daughters: Jose Agustin de Jesus, Jose de la Luz Felipe, Clotilde Blandina de Jesus, Maria Beatriz Carolina, Jose Enrique Florentino, and Jose Antonio de Jesus.
+Jose Calletano de la Trinidad HUESCA and Josefa Rodríguez had at least four sons and two daughters: Jose Agustín de Jesús, José de la Luz Felipe, Clotilde Blandina de Jesús, María

 b.
 Enrique HUESCA – also a craftsman — made my grandmother’s wardrobe.

 c.
-Jesus HUESCA – His wife’s first name was Maria.
+Jesús HUESCA – His wife’s first name was María.
 They lived in Jalapa, Veracruz.
 They had a son, Cayetano, who died in the mid-1920s.
 Maria died in about 1936.
-Jesus lived into about his 80s.
-In his later years, he lived with his nephew (my uncle), Enrique HUESCA, who owned and operated a linen embroidery business, Sabanas y Manteles Huesca, in downtown Mexico City.
-Uncle Jesus worked with his nephew and lived on the same floor as the business, which was on the fifth floor of 93 Venustiano Carranza Avenue in Mexico City.
+Jesús lived into about his 80s.
+In his later years, he lived with his nephew (my uncle), Enrique HUESCA and helped him in his linen embroidery business, Sábanas y Manteles Huesca, in downtown Mexico City.
+Uncle Jesús lived on the same floor as the business, which was on the fifth floor of 93 Venustiano Carranza Avenue in Mexico City.
 He always dressed in khaki shirts and matching pants and sometimes wore a light beige cowboy hat.
-He was loving, quiet, humble and gentle, and I remember always wanting to be around him when I was a young child.
+He was loving, quiet, humble and gentle.
+I remember always wanting to be around him when I was a young child.

 d.
 Domitila HUESCA – She married Vicente CAMPOS and and lived in Jalapa, Veracruz, Mexico.
 They had a son, Willivaldo, who committed suicide in the 1970s.
-Villivaldo had a daughter, Yolanda CAMPOS, who was very good to her grandmother and cared for her when Aunt Domitila grew too old to care for herself.
-Aunt Domitila was one of the family historians and wrote fascinating letters.
-Her penmanship was of the old Spanish style and was elegant and meticulous.
-She died in the late 1970s, possibly into her late 80s or 90s.
+Willivaldo had a daughter, Yolanda CAMPOS, who was very good to her grandmother and cared for her when Aunt Domitila grew too old to care for herself.
+Aunt Domitila was one of the family historians and wrote fascinating letters, many of which I still have.
+Her penmanship was of the old Spanish style, elegant and meticulous.
+She died in the late 1970s, possibly into her late 80s.

 e.
 Rosario “Charito” HUESCA – Her husband’s last name was MONTORO, and they lived in Orizaba, Veracruz, Mexico.